vinz404/drumJS/README.md

 You can also check out the live demo [here](https://drum-js-red.vercel.app) to experience the drum kit in action.

 ---
+## 🎵 Sound Source

+The drum sounds used in this project were obtained from [harsh98trivedi/Drum-Kit](https://github.com/harsh98trivedi/Drum-Kit) on GitHub.
+Credit goes to the author for providing these sounds.

 Enjoy playing around with **Drum JS: A Simple Experiment** as you explore the world of web development in a playful way! 🎶✨